-WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
-The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.
+WFD status classifications from the WFD monitoring programme were used as indicators of compliance with shellfish water quality parameter values.
+WFD status classifications are based on a variety of parameters including biological, physicochemical, chemical and hydromorphological elements.
+The monitoring information on which the marine status classifications are based was collected by the EPA, the

+Marine Institute, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board between 2005 and 2008.

-The WFD status of the transitional and coastal water bodies within which the shellfish area is situated are both 'moderate' and therefore unsatisfactory due to unsatisfactory levels of nitrogen, copper and zinc.
-The two estuaries which feed into the inner part of the bay are also considered unsatisfactory, due to unsatisfactory levels of nutrients and dissolved oxygen (Map 12).
+The WFD status of the coastal water body, within which the shellfish area is situated, is 'moderate' and therefore unsatisfactory, reflecting unsatisfactory dissolved organic nitrogen levels.
+The Broadmeadow transitional water, which flows into the designated area, is also 'moderate', reflecting the results of some of the general components and phytoplankton samples (Map 12).